farblos/yet-another-teensy-makefile/README.md

   variable to let the YAT makefile detect changes in your choice and recompile sources as required:

-  Dependency model `makefiles` triggers a complete rebuild if any of the makefiles of the project changes.
-This is the default.
+  Dependency model `makefiles` (the default) triggers a complete rebuild if any of the makefiles of the project changes.
 This model is suitable if you completely maintain your project configuration in the YAT makefile or some project-specific makefile.
 Whenever you update any of these to change, say, the USB type of your project, all sources will be recompiled.